Schedule & Route

 Grand Canyon Country is located on the Colorado Plateau in northern Arizona.
 Most of the plateau is set at an elevation of 5,000 feet.
 However, the plateau also includes Williams and the Grand Canyon, both at about an elevation of 7,000 feet, and the San Francisco Peaks, the highest point in Arizona at over 12,600 feet.
-As a result, the journey through Grand Canyon Country features a variety of stunningly different landscapes: from Ponderosa pine forests, down to the open and dry high desert, and then back into the forest as you get close to the canyon, with a 1,500-foot vertical drop along the way.
-(This can be very challenging to engineers.
-In fact, for years, the Santa Fe brought out engineers-in-training to teach them how to operate steam locomotives on the Grand Canyon line.)
+As a result, the journey through Grand Canyon Country features a variety of stunningly different landscapes: from the Ponderosa pine forest surrounding Williams, to a gentle drop in elevation down to the wide-open prairie before climbing back up to the Pinion pine forests as the Train approaches Grand Canyon National Park.

 Many Native American reservations are in and around Grand Canyon National Park and Northern Arizona.
 This includes the Navajo, Hopi, Havasupai and Paiute.
 Their culture and way of life have made an indelible impression on the region.
 Designers like Mary E.J.
 Colter, who is responsible for many of the structures built on the South Rim, drew upon the inspiration of the surrounding native cultures.